We care, and it shows!

 Mirroring is the technique of listening to what somebody says and repeating the gist of what they say back to you.
 And the reason this is so important in negotiation is you probably have no relationship with the insurance adjuster the first moment that you pick up the phone, but every little bit that psychologists tell us that you move forward to develop rapport in a relationship helps, and one of the techniques that psychologists tell us works is to listen and then to mirror.

-So if the insurance adjuster is telling you why they had a very, very bad day in small talk, and they tell you, yeah and it was the worst day ever, as silly as it sounds, listen and say yeah, the worst day ever.
+So if the insurance claims adjuster is telling you why they had a very, very bad day in small talk, and they tell you, yeah and it was the worst day ever, as silly as it sounds, listen and say yeah, the worst day ever.
 And by doing that you’re validating what the insurance adjuster is feeling, and you’re opening them up to be receptive to what you have to talk about.

-Tip #4: Prepare A List Of Questions
+Tip #4: Prepare A List Of All Questions You Have In Your Mind

 Insurance negotiation tip number four when negotiating your claim is to prepare a list of questions that you wanna ask in advance.